scalan/special/docs/perf-style-guide.md

 which is immutable.
 Thus, better performance is achieved without sacrificing other desirable code qualities like readability, safety, conciseness.

+### Abstract class vs trait

+Traits are more flexible than classes because they can be mixed in various ways.
+That is often convenient when the code is prototyped and when the code shape is still changing.
+Also they are easier to type.

+However traits come with inherent performance penalty.
+Invocation of trait's method results in `invokeinterface` opcode of JVM instead of `invokevirtual` opcode for class method invocation.
+First, HotSpot JIT needs to do more work to optimize execution of `invokeinterface`, which is not always possible.
+Second, if it fails to optimize, then every call will have an additional method search before an actual invocation takes place.

+##### What to use instead

+When prototyping use `abstract class` instead of `trait` declaration by default.
+This way you avoid over generalization of you type hierarchy, and you will have better understanding of where you really need traits and why.

+Try changing `trait` declarations with `abstract class` declarations.
+In many cases this as simple as that, and you get performance gains almost for free.
+This however not always possible with published APIs as it may break compatibility.

 ### Concluding remarks

 Program performance is the result of everyday work, rather than one time job.